vitty84/WAFBench/README.md

 #### Conduct WAF Correctness Testing

 * Please install the dependency library for FTW-compatible-tool first.
 You can refer to [FTW-compatible-tool Readme](./FTW-compatible-tool/README.md)
 * We recommend you to mount the server's log file to client machine.
+For some helps, you may refer to [here](https://unix.stackexchange.com/questions/62677/best-way-to-mount-remote-folder).
 Assuming we mount it to */mnt/server/logs/error.log*
 * Assuming that the server is at 10.0.1.1:18081 running and we are in folder *FTW-compatible-tool/* we can:

 ```